Northern royal albatross

-A toroa in flight is an unforgettable spectacle.
-The toroa or royal albatross is a graceful giant with a wing span of over three metres.
+IntroductionOne of the largest seabird in the world, the Northern royal albatross is a graceful giant with a wing span of over three metres.

-They breed mainly on remote islands and spend at least 85 percent of their lives at sea, landing on water to feed or sleep.
-Along with the wandering albatross, royal albatross are the largest seabirds in the world.
+Along with the wandering albatross, northern royal albatross are one of the largest seabirds in the world.

 Toroa have great spiritual significance to many iwi.
 For example Moriori of the Chatham Islands wear plumes (raukura) of hopo (the local name for toroa) to signify their allegiance to the pacifist principles of the chief Nunuku Whenua.
 Taranaki iwi likewise wear toroa feathers to signify loyalty to the Parihaka prophet Te Whiti O Rongomai, a pioneer of non-violent civil disobedience.

-When the chick has hatched, the parents take turns at guarding and feeding it for the first five or six weeks.
+Parents take turns at guarding and feeding the chick for the first five or six weeks.
 Chicks are then left unguarded, except for feeding visits, until they fledge at about eight months.

 When a chick is fully fledged, it will stretch its wings and with the help of a large gust of wind, take off for its first major voyage.
-Young albatross spend several years away from New Zealand feeding in South American waters.
+Young albatross spend several years away feeding in South American waters.

-After a successful fledging, the parents will leave the colony and spend the following year at sea before returning to breed again, completing a two-year cycle.
+After a successful fledging, the parents leave the colony for a year at sea before returning to breed again, completing a two-year cycle.
 If the pair fails to breed they may return in consecutive years until they are successful.

 Adolescents return to look for a mate at 3–8 years of age.
 They gather on ridgelines where the male birds display their virility by stretching their wings, throwing their heads up and screaming raucously, while admiring females gather round and take part in elaborate courtship rituals.
 Sound familiar?

 Birds have been banded on Campbell Island since the early 1940s.
-Bands returned from dead and live birds caught at sea or found on beaches show a migration of young birds and nonbreeders to southern South American waters and back to New Zealand.
+Returned bands show young birds and nonbreeders migrate to southern South American waters and back to New Zealand.